December 1960 Popular Electronics

 "What on earth is it?"
 Carl asked in awe.
 "It's a super-duper, high-power ultrasonic

-drawing 3 amperes of current; and it puts 350 volts at 30 amperes on the voice coil of
+plates drawing 3 amperes of current; and it puts 350 volts at 30 amperes on the

 "For one thing, manufacturers use it to check the effect of ultrasonic vibrations,

-mounted in missiles.
+to be mounted in missiles.
 You boys weren't around when my nephew had it going.
-He was called

-home to California suddenly because his father suffered a heart attack, but he taught
+He was called home to California suddenly because his father suffered a heart attack,

-block of wood with the open side of the box facing the transducer.
-A large Coca Cola
+of a block of wood with the open side of the box facing the transducer.
+A large

-bottle was placed well back in the carton, and the block of wood was slid to within about
+Coca Cola bottle was placed well back in the carton, and the block of wood was slid

-plugs.
-"The frequency is too high to be heard as sound, but we don't want to take any
+ear plugs.
+"The frequency is too high to be heard as sound, but we don't want to

 A few moments later Mr. Gruber said, "I guess we're ready, then," a little nervously.